 Life costs more for disabled people and their families.
 Spending more on essential goods and services like; heating, insurance, equipment and therapies.
 These extra costs mean disabled people have less money in their pocket than non-disabled people, or simply go without.

-Therefore, they are likely to have a lower standard of living even when they earn the same.
+Therefore, disabled people are likely to have a lower standard of living, even when they earn the same.

 The Disability Price Tag

-Our new research reveals the extra costs faced by disabled people.
+Our updated research for 2019 reveals the extra costs faced by disabled people and families with disabled children.

 Key findings for disabled people: